unfoldingWord/unfoldingWord.github.io-old/pages/about/glossary.md

 ---------

 -  **ISO 639**: A set of standards concerned with representation of names for language and language groups.
 ISO 639-3 defines a three-letter code, as used in the Ethnologue.
--  **Internet Engineering Task Force (IETF) language tags**: languages in the unfoldingWord digital publishing system are identified using [IETF language tags](https://en.wikipedia.org/wiki/IETF_language_tag), an abbreviated language code used in modern computing standards that is backward compatible with ISO 639 language codes but provides a standardized means of identifying additional information, including language variants and scripts.
+-  **Internet Engineering Task Force (IETF) language tags**: languages in the unfoldingWord digital publishing system are identified using [IETF language tags][ietf], an abbreviated language code used in modern computing standards that is backward compatible with ISO 639 language codes but provides a standardized means of identifying additional information, including language variants and scripts.

+[ietf]: {{ '/ietf' | prepend: site.baseurl }}